Monday, July 22, 2024

 For I will stand my ground

-I will unit in the streets
+I will unite in the streets

 I will speak what I speak